7 Best Tips for Investing in Your 30s

 6. Establish a college savings plan for your kid(s)

 Let’s face it: college isn’t likely to get any cheaper.
-Even if you don’t plan on funding your child’s entire education, reducing the burden on them can go a long way not only during their college years, but for many years afterwards.
+Even if you don’t plan on funding your child’s entire education, reducing the burden on them can go a long way not only during their college years but for many years afterward.

 There are also some pretty sweet tax benefits tied to 529 plans (this is just the official name for a college savings account), depending on what state you live in.

 7. Have an estate plan in place

-This isn’t a fun investment strategy to talk about, but it’s very important that you have your “affairs in order”, so to speak, even if your health is fine right now.
+This isn’t a fun investment strategy to talk about, but it’s very important that you have an estate plan, even if your health is fine right now.

-The default estate plan that everybody has at birth often doesn’t much sense as we get older and have more unique family situations.
+The default estate plan that everybody has at birth often doesn’t make much sense as we get older and have more unique family situations.
 Go ahead and assume that you need a will in order to make sure your assets are divided how you want them in the event of your death.

 And don’t worry- your will is a document that can be updated at any time as your situation changes.